eclipse-iofog/Agent/docs/ioFabric-ioMessage-Specification.md

 # ioMessage Specification version 4 (March 2nd, 2016)

 The purpose of a message is move information along a path.
 No understanding of the contents of the messages should be required in order to help it to its correct destination.
-The header fields of each message, however, are intended to be read and understood by functional pieces of the iotracks system.
+The header fields of each message, however, are intended to be read and understood by functional pieces of the iofog system.
 Because the data contents of the message format are open, that means each recipient will be required to determine for itself if it understands how to read the data.
 Recipients can check the information type and information format headers to determine this.

 The ioMessage versions are integers, not decimals.
 This is because it is harder to parse a raw binary message with decimals across different computing platforms.
 So... ioMessage versions will be things like 4, 5, and 12.
 The version can be used to determine what fields will be present in the message and perhaps how the data will be arranged in those fields.